RinYukiohara/KarnaBOT-Info/index.md

 ## Where can I play with Karna BOT?

 You will have to be a member of a server I am in.
 I won’t give out any invites since I don’t want to get in trouble for advertising when I’m not supposed to, so please just be patient.

+## What happens when Karna Bot messages twice?

+Please do not be alarmed when you see this, it just means that both my computer and the Heroku are running the bot.

 # Invite